dgwozdz/OLS/README.md

 ### 2.6 Benchmark of parallelized and non-parallelized computations

 Do parallelized calculations actually execute faster than non-parallelized ones?
-In order to check it, the library `microbenchmark` was used, i.e. each function was ran 100 times:
+In order to check it, the library `microbenchmark` was used, i.e. each function was ran 100 times.
+The comparison includes running the same calculations on one, two and three cores:

 ``` r
 mbm <- microbenchmark(